jrlanglois/jrlanglois.github.io/_posts/2025-12-23-the-juce-way.md

 }
 ```

+* Ironically not _implicit_ - it doesn't get any more obvious than that!
-* The macros handle the usual singleton boilerplate: static storage, lazy instantiation, and safe cleanup.
+* The macros handle the usual singleton boilerplate: static storage, lazy instantiation, safe cleanup, threadedness needs...
 * `getInstance()` provides controlled global access.
 * `clearSingletonInstance()` in the destructor avoids dangling pointers.
 * Demonstrates the singleton pattern in a pragmatic, readable, low‑ceremony JUCE style.